machaao/machaao-samples/index.rst

         "displayName": "<YOUR BOT NAME>"
         }'

+This url which would start receiving messages from end customers, once activated.

 Understanding Message Payloads
 -----------------------------------------------------------------------------
 A message payload is a JSON representation of an incoming message sent by the end user.